Order-One Rolling Shutter Cameras: Introduction

 \subsection{Concepts used in the main paper}

 We work with cameras that take pictures of points in projective $3$-space $\PP^3$ and produce points in the projective image plane $\PP^2$.
 We often identify planes $\Sigma$ in $\PP^3$ with points $\Sigma^\vee$ in the dual space $(\PP^3)^\ast$.
 The Grassmannian $\GrLine$ is the set of lines in $\PP^3$.
 For a line $L \in \GrLine$, we write $L^\vee \subset (\PP^3)^\ast$ for its dual line.
 The span of projective subspaces $X$ and $Y$ is denoted by $X\vee Y$.
 An \emph{algebraic variety} is a solution set of polynomial equations.
 The \emph{Zariski closure} of a set is the smallest algebraic variety containing the set.
 The \emph{degree} of an algebraic curve $\mathcal{C}$ in $\PP^3$ is the number of complex points in its intersection with a generic~plane.
 We indicate rational functions, that are possibly not defined everywhere, via dashed arrows $\dashrightarrow$.
 A \emph{birational map} is a rational function that is bijective onto its image almost everywhere (i.e., outside of a proper subvariety of the domain).
+Additional concepts, definitions, lemmas, and the proofs are included in SM.